-A child is considered a minor child for purposes of legal decision making authority, child custody and parenting time as long as they are under 18 years of age.
+A child is considered a minor child for multiple purposes.
+Some of them are legal decision making authority, child custody and parenting time if they are under 18 years old.

-However, things get a little more involved when determining if a child is a minor child for purposes of child support payments.
+However, things get a little more involved when determining if a child is a minor for purposes of child support payments.
 In Arizona, a child remains a minor child for purposes of child support until they turn 18 or until they graduate from high school, which happens later.
 So if your child turns 18 and is still attending high school, they are considered a minor child.
-The child support obligation and the child’s status as a minor child will end at the age of 19 regardless of whether the child is still enrolled in high school, unless the Court determines the child has special needs that require child support to continue past the age majority.
+The child support obligation and the child’s status as a minor child will end at the age of 19 regardless of whether the child is still enrolled in high school.
+If the Court determines the child has special needs that require child support, it will continue past the age majority.

-If you are unsure if your child should be considered a minor child or have any other questions, do not hesitate to contact us.
+Are you unsure if your child should be considered a minor child or have any other questions?
+If so, do not hesitate to contact us.
 We are here to help guide you through each step of your affordable Arizona divorce.